Associate Professor and Associate Director of IR-4 Laboratory

 3815 Technology Blvd, Suite 1031B

-Dr. Jiang has a solid background in science with over 20 years of experience in research, teaching and services.
-He has been principal and co-principal investigator on grants and contracts totaling over $8 million.
-He has published and presented over 50 papers and presentations in the areas of chemistry, food safety, environmental contamination and pest management.
-Dr. Jiang co-authored over 100 IR-4 Analytical Summary Reports that have been submitted to the Environmental Protection Agency (EPA) for pesticide registration.
-While being on the United States Department of Agriculture (USDA) Foreign Agricultural Service’s mission, Capacity Building, Dr. Jiang and colleagues travelled to many countries in Asia, Africa and Central and South America to help these developing countries develop internationally recognized pest management programs and to establish their regulatory systems, which are very important to global food safety.
-He worked in industries in Toronto and Detroit before joining Michigan State University (MSU) in 2003.
+Dr. Jiang has a solid background in science with 20+ years of experience in research, teaching, and services.
+He has been principal and co-principal investigator on grants and contracts totaling over $8 M. He published and presented over fifty papers and presentations in the areas of chemistry, food safety, environmental contamination, and pest management.
+Dr. Jiang co-authored over one hundred IR-4 Analytical Summary Reports that have been submitted to the US EPA for pesticide registration.
+While being on the USDA Foreign Agricultural Service’s mission Capacity Building, Dr. Jiang and colleagues travelled many countries in Asia, Africa, and Latin America, and helped these developing countries to develop internationally recognized pest management programs and to establish their regulatory systems, which are important to the global food safety.
+He worked in industries in Toronto and Detroit before joining Michigan State University in 2003.
 Dr. Jiang became a faculty member at the Department of Entomology in 2006.
-Dr. Jiang is serving as a senior editor of the Bulletin of Environmental Contamination and Toxicology.
+Dr. Jiang is serving as a senior editor of Bulletin of Environmental Contamination and Toxicology.

 Current assignment: Research 50% | Teaching 5% | Outreach & Services 45%

 For more than 50 years, the USDA Interregional Research Project Number 4 (IR-4) Project has been the primary resource in the US for facilitating registrations of pesticides on specialty crops and minor uses which include the majority of fruit, vegetable, and ornamental crops.
 The IR-4 program is fully funded by USDA.
 The IR-4 Project contributes more than $7.3 billion to annual GDP in the US.
 Therefore, IR-4 is important to US specialty crop growers.